 Get exclusive member benefits & effect social change.
 Join Today

 Joint range of motion refers to both the distance a joint can move and the direction in which it can move.
-There are established ranges that are considered normal for various joints in the body.
-For example, according to The Merck Manual for Health Care Professionals, the knee should ideally be able to flex (bend) to an angle of 130 degrees.
-It should be able to be extended so that it is completely straight (Merck & Co., Inc., 2009).
+There are established ranges that doctors consider normal for various joints in the body.
+For example, the Merck Manual notes that the knee should ideally be able to flex, or bend, to an angle of 130 degrees.
+It should also be able to extend so that it’s completely straight.

-A reduction in normal range of motion in any of the joints is known as limited range of motion.
-Joint range of motion naturally declines as you age, but it can also occur along with a number of conditions.
-Certain exercises may be helpful in improving and maintaining flexibility in the joints.
+A reduction in a normal range of motion in any of the joints is known as limited range of motion.
+Joint range of motion naturally declines as you age, but it can also occur with a number of conditions.
+Certain exercises may be helpful for improving and maintaining flexibility in the joints.

-Medical conditions associated with limited range of motion in the joints include:
+Medical conditions associated with a limited range of motion in the joints include:

 See your doctor about any reductions in the normal range of motion of your joints.
-Make an appointment if you cannot fully straighten or bend one or more joints, or find you are experiencing difficulty moving certain joint(s).
+You should also go to your doctor if you can’t fully straighten or bend one or more joints or if you’re having difficulty moving a certain joint.